matijakolaric-com/django-music-publisher/README.rst

 publishers, then everything beyond this point may be too technical for you.

 This is a code repository.
-You may install this code on your computer or server and use, but it is not intended to be simple.
+You may install this code on your computer or server and modify it to suit your needs, or use it as is.
+It is not intended to be simple.
 It is intended to be customizable and extendable.

 Introduction for Software Developers
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++